Vaishnavii-807arora/Polygon-zkEVM-3rd-Module/README.md

 # Multiplier Circuit in CIRCOM
 ## Overview

 This CIRCOM code defines a circuit template called Multiplier2, which checks whether the output signal c is the result of multiplying input signals a and b.
-The circuit uses custom gates for AND, NOT, and OR operations.
+The circuit uses custom gates for **AND**, **NOT**, and **OR** operations.

 ## Prerequisites
 To understand and run the custom logic circuit, you will need the following: